ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/service-orchestration.md

     - The first backend call is a `POST` request to the hospital service to reserve the appointment.
 The `hospital_id` and `category` values are used as path parameters.

     - Use the `is` check to decide the flow based on the response to the client call.
 If the request failed with a `4xx` status code, respond with an `http:NotFound` response.
 Else, if the payload could not be bound to `Appointment` as expected or there was some other failure, respond with an `http:InternalServerError` response.
-If the client call was successful and the response payload was successfully bound to `Appointment` we can proceed with the subsequent calls.
+If the client call was successful and the response payload was successfully bound to `Appointment`, we can proceed with the subsequent calls.

     - If the appointment reservation was successful, we can now retrieve the fee, by making a `GET` request to the hospital service, with `hospital_id` and `appointmentNumber` from the `Appointment` payload as path parameters.